f1sherman/f1sherman.github.io/_posts/2014-12-27-setting-up-my-blog-using-jekyll-and-github-pages.markdown

 Custom Domain
 =============

-I wanted to host my blog on my personal domain.
-This was pretty easy and you can find instructions [here][custom-domain].
+Hosting your blog on your personal domain is a nice way to further personalize your blog.
+This is pretty easy and you can find instructions [here][custom-domain].
 Basically it involves dropping a `CNAME` file into your repository and setting up the CNAME with your DNS provider.

 ![CNAME](/images/cname.png)